logical-mechanism/Seedelf-Wallet/README.md

 # Seedelf - A Cardano Stealth Wallet

+The seedelf wallet is stealth smart wallet that hides the receiver and spender using Schnorr proofs on the BLS12-381 curve.

 ## What is a Seedelf?

-**Seedelf** is a token identifier used to locate the primary address of a user inside the stealth wallet contract.
-A seedelf allows a stealth address to have a personalized touch while maintaining privacy.
+**Seedelf** is a token identifier used to locate the datum of a user inside the wallet contract.
+A seedelf allows the datum to have a personalized touch while maintaining privacy similar to how ADAHandle work but with a slight twist.

-Its main purpose is for the ease of locating a primary address.
-User Alice can ask Bob to send funds to their seedelf.
-Bob can find the UTxO that holds the seedelf and will use that registry and a random integer to generate a new UTxO for Alice.
+Its main purpose is for the ease of locating the datum for address generation.
+Alice can ask Bob to send funds to their seedelf.
+Bob can find the UTxO that holds the seedelf token and will use that registry and a random integer to generate a new address for Alice.

 Token name scheme: